What You Will Learn

 This is the course to take if you have to defend web applications!

-The quantity and importance of data entrusted to web applications is growing, and defenders need to learn how to secure them.
-Traditional network defenses, such as firewalls, fail to secure web applications.
-DEV522 covers the OWASP Top 10 Risks and will help you better understand web application vulnerabilities, thus enabling you to properly defend your organization's web assets.
+The quantity and importance of data entrusted to web applications is increasing, and defenders need to learn how to secure these critical data.
+Traditional network defenses such as firewalls fail to secure web applications.
+In covering the OWASP Top 10 Risks and beyond, SEC522 will help you better understand web application vulnerabilities, thus enabling you to properly defend your organization's web assets.

 To maximize the benefit for a wider range of audiences, the discussions in this course will be programming language agnostic.
-Focus will be maintained on security strategies rather than coding-level implementation.
+The focus will be maintained on security strategies rather than coding-level implementation.

-DEV522: Defending Web Applications Security Essentials is intended for anyone tasked with implementing, managing, or protecting Web applications.
-It is particularly well suited to application security analysts, developers, application architects, pen testers, auditors who are interested in recommending proper mitigations for web security issues, and infrastructure security professionals who have an interest in better defending their web applications.
+SEC522: Defending Web Applications Security Essentials is intended for anyone tasked with implementing, managing, or protecting web applications.
+You will find the course useful if you are supporting or creating either traditional web applications or more modern web services for a wide range of front ends like mobile applications.
+The course is particularly well suited to application security analysts, developers, application architects, pen testers, auditors who are interested in recommending proper mitigations for web security issues, and infrastructure security professionals who have an interest in enhancing the defense of web applications.

 The course will also cover additional issues the authors have found to be important in their day-to-day web application development practices.
 The topics that will be covered include: